- The New Zealand Royal Honours System

 Only the insignia of Members of the Order of New Zealand (see image here) needs to be returned to the Honours Unit when a recipient dies, as recipients sign a covenant to return these badges on their death for re-issue to new Members of the Order.

 Government House will be in contact with recipients following announcement of an honours list to invite them to an investiture ceremony where they will receive their full-size insignia.
-Investitures are usually held around four months after announcement of the New Year/Queen’s Birthday honours lists.
+Investitures are usually held around four months after announcement of the New Year/King’s Birthday honours lists.

 When can recipients of honours use titles and postnominals associated with their honour?